Sonny Fish

-Sonny Robert Fish (born 9 January 2004) is a Welsh professional footballer who plays as a striker for club Torquay United.
+Sonny Robert Fish (born 9 January 2004) is a Welsh professional footballer who plays as a striker for club Dover Athletic.

 Club career

 Fish began his senior career with Essex Senior League side Redbridge, joining the club at the age of 17 after time playing youth football for AFC Sudbury and Aveley.
 In February 2022, Fish signed for Leyton Orient.

 Following time at Leyton Orient, and a spell on loan at Isthmian League side Bowers & Pitsea, Fish signed for Crawley Town in August 2023.
 He moved on loan to Worthing later that month.
 His loan with Worthing was terminated on 29 September, and he immediately moved on loan to Tonbridge Angels.
 On 7 February 2024, he joined Welling United for the remainder of the season on loan.
 On 28 March 2024, he moved on loan to Gateshead.

 On 31 January 2025, Fish joined National League side Solihull Moors on loan until the end of the season.

 On 12 May 2025, Crawley announced he would be leaving the club in June when his contract expired.

+In July 2026, Fish joined National League South side Dover Athletic.